Robert Bell (Canadian geologist)

 Robert Bell ISO FRSC (June 3, 1841 – June 18, 1917) was a Canadian geologist, professor and civil servant.
 He is considered one of Canada’s greatest exploring scientists, having named over 3,000 geographical features.

 Personal life

-Robert Bell was born in Toronto, Upper Canada to Presbyterian clergy and amateur geologist, Reverend Andrew Bell and Elizabeth Notman.
+Robert Bell was born in Toronto, Canada West to Presbyterian clergy and amateur geologist, Reverend Andrew Bell and Elizabeth Notman.
 In 1873, Bell married Agnes Smith.
 They had a son and three daughters.
 He spent his retirement at his home in Ottawa and his farm in Rathwell, Manitoba.
 Bell died after a brief illness at the age of 76 at his farm.

 Early beginnings

 In 1856, at the age of 15 years old, Bell worked as a summer assistant to William Edmond Logan with the Geological Survey of Canada (GSC).
 Even as he started postsecondary education, he continued to work summers with the GSC, heading his own survey party in 1859.

 Bell attended McGill University, Montreal, and studied under John William Dawson.
 In 1861, Bell earned a civil engineering degree with the Governor General’s Medal.
 He went on to study for two years at the University of Edinburgh.
 In 1878, he earned a medical degree from McGill University.